xing/fpm-fry/README.md

     $> gem install fpm-fry

-You also need a running a machine running docker.
+You also need a running a machine running docker >= 1.8.
 This does not need to be the same machine, fpm-fry can use the docker remote api.
 See [the docker install guide](https://www.docker.io/gettingstarted/?#h_installation).

 Introduction